fsoubelet/PyhDToolkit/docs/Getting_Started.md

 ### With Docker

+Docker provides an easy way to get access to a fully-fledged environment identical to the one I use, for reproducibility of my results.
 You can directly pull a pre-built image from `Dockerhub` (with tag `latest` being an automated build) with:
 ```bash
 > docker pull fsoubelet/simenv